biopython/biopython/Doc/doc.rst

 ---------------------------

-Building a codon alignment is the first step of many evolutionary anaysis.
+Building a codon alignment is the first step of many evolutionary analysis.
 But how to do that? ``Bio.codonalign`` provides you an easy function ``build()`` to achieve all.
 The data you need to prepare in advance is a protein alignment and a set of DNA sequences that can be translated into the protein sequences in the alignment.